keithro/trivia-game/notes.md

 - Results page renders score and has links to home, leaderboard, about and button to play again

 ## Other Todos
-- Add streak back (use active class? so it only renders for a few seconds)
 - Add shadow to buttons (and answer choices?) + shrink on click
-- Remove fonts, images, etc that you don't use
+- Clean up: Remove fonts, images, etc that you don't use.
+Delete console.logs and commented code.
 - Favicon

 ## Need Help